kschramm-usgs/sensorSuite-mirror/README.md

 #### Self-noise

 Self-noise requires three components and an appropriate response file for each.
-The test computes the cross-power (power-spectral density) of each pair of files, and use that data to extract estimations of the inherent noise of each sensor.
+The test computes the cross-power (power-spectral density) of each pair of files, and uses that data to extract estimations of the inherent noise of each sensor.
 Plots of the seismic NLNM and NHNM are also included.
 Units of frequency (Hz) or period (seconds, default) can be selected using the checkmark in the bottom-left of the panel.

 The input files do not need to be in any particular order.
 They all must have responses specified.
+For three-component self-noise, they should all be pointing in the same direction (i.e., all facing north).

+There is also a nine-component self-noise test that takes in horizontal north, east, and vertical sensor data for each of the three components, finds the best angle to rotate the horizontal components to maximize coherence, and then performs the same test on the 3 sensors in each direction.

 #### Relative Gain